Learn how to support compliance through faster literature screening and management.

 Test the PubMed Database Connection

 If your Admin has configured your Vault to integrate with the PubMed database, your Vault runs daily automated literature searches within the PubMed database.
-This feature simplifies the literature review process by searching PubMed for the Search Term field values on your Literature Search Term records, then using the search results to create and populate new Literature Review and Literature Article records in your Vault.
+This feature simplifies the literature review process by searching PubMed for the Search Term field values on your Literature Search Terms, then using the search results to create and populate new Literature Reviews and Literature Articles in your Vault.

 To manually test the PubMed database connection: